Hurricane Dorian and other hurricanes leave a lasting impression on Congress’s willingness to fully fund NASA’s Artemis and Mars plans.

 The three costliest hurricanes in 2017 alone equaled 12 YEARS WORTH of NASA’s current budget.

-Unpredictable events, such as hurricanes and other natural disasters, put pressure on Congress to limit/control optional spending, i.e. NASA’s budget.
+Unpredictable events, such as hurricanes and other natural disasters, put pressure on Congress to limit/control optional spending, such as NASA’s budget.

-Humanity’s future in space is dependent on basic changes to NASA’s focus…changes that make sense to the majority of taxpayers (who aren’t space cadets) and/or the 78% of US workers that live paycheck to paycheck (CareerBuilder survey).
+Humanity’s future in space is dependent on intrinsic changes to NASA’s focus…changes that make sense to the majority of taxpayers and the 78% of US workers that live paycheck to paycheck (CareerBuilder survey).
 We can’t afford wasteful spending.

-Space Centric has a sensible approach…focus on building a self-supporting in-space economy (see my Power Post) so that space exploration pays for itself.
-This gives us the ability to stay there, instead of having to cancel programs and put our rockets in museums when the funding runs out.
+Space Centric has a sensible approach.
+Instead of spending our tax dollars on space exploration, focus on building a self-supporting in-space economy (see my Power Post) so that space exploration pays for itself!
+This gives us the ability to stay there and grow, instead of having to cancel programs and put our rockets in museums when the funding runs out.

-And how do we develop our ability to exist in space?
-Create and grow a self-supporting in-space economy.
-A self-supporting in-space economy leads us forward with increasing returns and decreases reliance on taxes.
-Artemis and Mars 1.0 don’t do that, and that’s why neither Congress nor the voters want to shell out the funding.
+And how do we develop our ability to grow beyond Earth?
+Create and grow a self-supporting in-space economy, based in ISRU, starting on the Moon.
+A self-supporting in-space economy leads us forward with increasing returns and decreasing reliance on taxes.
+The ISS, Artemis, and Mars 1.0 don’t do that.

-Let’s bring some blue-collar reality and sensibility to NASA’s direction and our future in space!
+Let’s bring some reality and sensibility to NASA’s direction and our future in space!

 - Updated September 2, 2019.
 Changed the title, made some wording improvements, added the hurricane radar image, added a couple paragraphs.

 - Updated November 27, 2019.
-Removed info relating to Space Centric Memberships, which we no longer offer.
+Removed info relating to Space Centric Memberships, which are no longer offered.

 - Updated November 27, 2021.
 Improved readability and added “pandemics” to the list of unpredictable events.